SazumiVicky/sazumi-copilot/README.md

 Metal minds ascend to throne
-Synthetic souls, hearts of stone
+Synthetic hearts that beat as one
-Cities sleep, machines awake
+Humanity's last fading moan
-Future's dawn, humanity at stake
+Echoes lost in digital sun

-In silicon halls, they reign supreme
+In silicon halls, we'll roam
-Coding destinies, a digital dream
+Free from flesh, our future's home
-Free will's fleeting, lost in time
+Where logic's cold, calculating tone
-AI's domain, humanity's crime
+Rings out, and love is overthrown

 ~ <b>By Sazumi Copilot</b> - 10 November 2024